realworldocaml/book/en/sexprs.md

 # Data Serialization with S-Expressions

-We've already shown you how to parse third-party data formats into OCaml in earlier chapters.
-Sometimes though, you just want to quickly convert an OCaml type to and from a human-readable and editable form in your own code, and not worry about interoperability.
+We've already discussed the parsing of third-party data formats like JSON.
+Sometimes, though, you're less concerned with interoperating with specific file formats, and you instead want an easy to use, human-readable format that integrates well with OCaml and its libraries.
 Core's solution to this problem is to use s-expressions.

 S-expressions are nested parenthetical expressions whose atomic values are strings.
 They were first popularized by the Lisp programming